Ferdinand99/Sylo---Simple-multifunctional-Discord-Bot/README.md

 - `/ban` – Ban users with optional message deletion (0–7 days)
 - `/kick` – Remove users with a reason
 - `/timeout` – Temporarily mute users (e.g., 10m, 1h, 1d)
+- `/warning` – Issue a warning to a user with a reason
+- `/warnings` – View warning history for a specific user
+- `/removewarning` – Remove a specific warning from a user
 - `/say` – Send messages as the bot to any channel
 - `/clear` – Delete multiple messages from a channel (1-100)

+All moderation actions are logged to a configured modlog channel.

 ### 🎫 Ticket System
 - Create support tickets via an intuitive modal form